Place stereotype under the microscope in this interactive storytelling event for all the family.

 Recommended for ages 5 – 12 years and their families.
 All children attending an event must be accompanied by an adult.

-This event is on-site in the Sam Wanamaker Playhouse
+This event is on-site elsewhere in the Globe Theatre

 Running time is approximately 1 hour